dotnet/csharplang/proposals/utf8-string-literals.md

 ```

 The predominant usage of this feature is expected to be with literals but it will work with any `string` constant value.
+A conversion from a `string` constant with `null` value will be supprted as well.
+The result of the conversion will be `default`
+value of the target type.

 ```c#
 const string data = "dog"